The Statue of Europe

 - up to “the Taurus of Lascaux” (Europe’s origin)

-Europa is portrayed without the Taurus.
-Europa is not a girl anymore, kidnapped and seduced by a Taurus, she is now an adult, self-confident woman.
+Europa is not a girl anymore, kidnapped and seduced by a Taurus,

-The identification of the statue is ensured by the blue colour and the blue cloth with the golden stars.
-The statue does not need a corona because she, herself, is a shining figure in two respects:
+the blue cloth with the golden stars.
+The statue does not need a

 1. through the used material: transparent glass